daniel1noble/metaDigitise/README.md

 	....
   ```
 Follow the instructions on screen step by step and in the order specified.
 The user will be asked to specify the x and y calibration points.
 As users click the figure, points will come up.
 Blue points are those that create the calibration and the red points are those that are the specific statistics or data points the user wants.
-As the user progressed a series of prompts will pop up in the R console asking for relevant information:
+As the user progresses, a series of prompts will pop up in the R console asking for relevant information:

 ```
 What is the value of x1 ?